ixoz/Productivity-Management-App/README.md

 2.  **Database Setup:**
     * Ensure you have a phpMyAdmin server running.
     * Create a database named `taskmanager`.
-    * Import the necessary database schema (You might need to add a `.sql` file to your repository).
+    * Import the necessary database schema

 ## Usage